Contact Van Dora Williams, Filmmaking Program Director

 The CCM Division sponsors one junior or senior Filmmaking student whose faculty-endorsed application is selected to take part in Stowe Story Labs' annual fall workshops.
 Champlain students also have the opportunity to intern in its Spring Writers' Retreat.

 Every year students in the Filmmaking program participate in the student showcase at the Vermont International Film Festival as well as other events sponsored by the organization, such as the Freedom and Unity TV annual film contest, featuring films about students' lives, passions and interests in the home state of Vermont.
-And in 2017, a filmmaking senior won two student Emmy awards for sound design and animation/effects at the New England chapter of the National Academy of Television Arts & Sciences (NATAS) Student New England Emmys event.
-Another student's script won first place in the student category at the LA film and Script Festival, was a semi finalist at the Orlando Film Festival, and it was accepted to Scriptapalooza and New York International Screenplay Awards.
+And in 2017 and 2108, filmmaking students won Student Production Awards for Excellence at the New England chapter of the National Academy of Television Arts & Sciences (NATAS), Emmy awards event.

 Champlain's bachelor's degree in Filmmaking provides an up-to-date film education that prepares our graduates for a variety of careers in the film industry.
 Our most recent data shows that 90% of 2017 Filmmaking graduates are employed within six months after graduating, and 78% of them are in jobs relevant to their career goals.